 Common Reasons Why Car Crashes Happen in Arizona

-Some of the leading causes of car accidents in Phoenix and across Arizona are:
+Some of the leading causes of car accidents in Scottsdale and across Arizona are:

 - Driving while under the influence of alcohol or drugs – Impaired judgment means the driver does not have control of the vehicle, isn’t observing the traffic around him/her, and cannot make timely responsible decisions when a dangerous road condition arises.